dogesoundclub/fiction/readme.md

 DESCRIPTIONS
 - Mate (Character Type)
-: indigenous people of the earth.
-It consists of a man, woman, rabbit, monkey, tiger and robot.
+: earthlings.
+It consists of a human, rabbit, monkey, tiger and robot.
 Mates have the idea that the real world is fake and everything is a simulation.
 To prove that the world is a simulation, intentionally doing nonsensical jokes or behaviors that trigger a bug in the simulation.
 Mate often drinks beer that they don't even drink well to do high-level jokes.